 You may also see cooling capacity rated in tonnage.
 For example, a contractor may talk about a "3-ton air conditioner".
 This does not refer to the weight of the air conditioner, but to its cooling capacity.

 The term "ton" refers to the approximate amount of cooling power that a ton of ice would provide if it melted over a 24-hour period.
 One ton is equal to 12,000 BTUh.

 Typical residential heat pumps and central air conditioners have a cooling capacity that ranges from about 24,000 - 60,000 BTUs, or 2 - 5 tons.

 Performing a Load Calculation

 The only accurate way to determine the cooling capacity that you will need in a residential or non-residential air conditioner is to have a heating and cooling contractor perform a load calculation.
-This calculation will take into account many factors about the building that you want to cool: its size, number and direction of windows, amount of shade, amount of insulation, etc.
+This is also referred to as "sizing" your air conditioner or heat pump.